Madff386/PKE/README.md

 If you want to download the release notes it is under the application, click on it to start your download.

-### Release notes of PKE-v1.1.0:
+### Release notes of PKE-v1.1.1:
-  - added copy-paste functionality
+  - enlarged output text boxes

 If you find any bugs or have any extra features or changes you would like to see implemented, go to the issues tab at the top of this page and click on the new button to create a new issue.